Food critic and meat 'evangelist' Josh Ozersky dies in Chicago

 On his Internet video program, ozersky.tv, where he posted through 2013, he mused about meat, books and “rivulets of fat.”

 He lived for years in New York City, where his 10th annual Meatopia, “The Carnivore’s Ball,” was held last October, featuring 30 chefs and 48 animals, as Ozersky posted on the event’s Facebook page.
-Last year, he moved to the West Coast foodie haven of Portland, Oregon.
+Last year, he moved to West Coast foodie haven, Portland, Oregon.

 Ozersky won a James Beard Award in 2008 for his work as founding editor of New York magazine’s blog, Grub Street, the foundation said in a memoriam on its website.